This Lemon Cheesecake Crescent Braid delicious, beautiful, and only THREE ingredients!!

 Much easier than keeping a scrapbook for your kiddos?
 This Lemon Cheesecake Braid!
 It’s like having a fancy pastry at home!
 But so easy, and so perfect for a fancy brunch or just a breakfast with the kiddos.

 Have you had lemon curd before?
 It’s suuuuuuuper yummy.
 It’s also really easy to make.
-I love this recipe from Mom On Timeout.
+I have a recipe for easy microwave lemon curd.
 But if you don’t feel like making it, you can always pick some up from your grocery store, look by the jelly.
 This braid looks as fancy as can be, but is really easy.
-It’s the sweet cousin of my Chicken Pot Pie Crescent Braid that you all seem to be in love with (who knew?), and if you need a little step by step in the braiding, check out this post from Inside BruCrew Life.
+It’s the sweet cousin of my Chicken Pot Pie Crescent Braid that you all seem to be in love with (who knew?)
+Chicken Enchilada Crescent Braid, and if you need a little step by step in the braiding, check out this post from Inside BruCrew Life.

 - 1/2 cup lemon curd